phil-stein/mooh_engine/README.md

   - [ ] occlusion culling
   - [ ] batch renderer
   - [ ] lod system ?
-  - [ ] octree or something for chunks
+  - [ ] octree or something for chunks, for entities / phys_objs
   - [ ] precompute brdf, etc., [also mentioned](#tools)
+  - [ ] custom asset formats
+    - [ ] mesh
+      - pure verts, nothing else
+      - 3:pos + 3:norm + 2:uv + 3:tan  =  11: f32, 44: bytes
+      - quad: fbx:11.1kb / custom:176bytes = 1.5%
+      - demon02: fbx:1.68mb / custom:87kb  = 5.1%
+      - prob. not realistic to be this drastic, but say 10% would still be amazing
+    - [ ] texture ?
+    - [ ] shader spir-v ?

 ## sus amogus
   - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()'